tscpp/knuckles/docs/migration/knockout-lint.md

 ### Defining Binding Handlers

-We re-evaluated the decision to import binding handlers per view.
-Binding handlers are defined globally, in the `ko.bindingHandlers` namespace.
-If the binding handlers are defined globally (in a non-determenistic way), the binding handlers must be globally defined too.
+Binding handlers are now defined globally, in the `ko.bindingHandlers` namespace.
+Since the binding handlers are defined globally (in a non-determenistic way), the binding handlers must also be defined globally.

 :::details Q: So how do I limit which views can access what binding handlers?

 You have to limit what binding handlers are globally defined in certain parts of your project.
-This can be done be not including declaration files that declare binding handlers that doesn't exist in the tsconfig used by the analyzer (which can be configured).
+This can be done by not including declaration files that declare binding handlers that doesn't exist in the tsconfig used by the analyzer (which can be configured).
+[Ask](https://github.com/tscpp/knuckles/discussions) if you have questions.

 :::